felipead/hungarian-lottery/README.md

 16 GB 1600 MHz DDR3
 ```

+#### Memory Usage

-The only drawback is that much more memory is used now.
-For 10 million players, and considering the `int32` type, this
+The only drawback of using a sparse array to store all player matches is that much more memory is used.
+For 10 million
-sparse array consumes 40MB of RAM, most of it being empty.
-It is not very much by modern standards, but it may pose a
+players, and considering the `int32` type, this sparse array consumes 40MB of RAM, most of it being empty.
+It is not
-challenge if the number of players reach the billions.
+very much by modern standards, but it may pose a challenge if the number of players reach the billions.

+#### Asymptotic Runtime

+Let _n_ be the number of players, also the number of correct lines in the input file.

+Traversing the input file and writing the player IDs into the buckets is a _O(2n)_ operation.
+This is because we
+traverse the file twice, in order to determine array allocations.
+Because the capacity of the buckets is determined
+beforehand, adding a player to the bucket is _O(1)_.
+All this happens before we are `READY` to accept lottery picks
+inputs, therefore we don't care much.

+From the lottery input we pick 5 buckets in _O(1)_ time (direct array indexing).
+Then, we traverse these buckets,
+storing the number of intersections in a sparse array of size _n_.
+To traverse a bucket is _O(n/90)_ operation, which is
+almost 2 orders of magnitude, or 9000% (_90 times_) faster than traversing an array of all _n_ players in a linear
+fashion.
+Also, this operation could be further parallelized for faster processing times.

+Lastly, we must traverse the sparse array to count the number of wins.
+This takes _O(n)_ time.

+Total execution time for computing an input of lottery picks:

+> 5 × _O(n/90) + O(n)_

+which is equivalent to:

+> _O(n)_

 #### Scaling to Billions of Players